chessworld/TorneloScoresheet/documentation/RiskRegister.md

 ![risk_rating_matrix](Pictures/riskMatrix.jpg)

 ## Team Stakeholder Management
-A problem with how you do things, a problem from within your team, a problem between sub-teams
+A problem with how you do things, a problem from within your team

 ### Moving Online								Rating: 3
 In response to an outbreak of COVID-19 in Victoria, it is possible that Monash returns an online format.
 This means that all activities and communication will have to be done from home.
 This could lead to a decrease in output, and difficulties in communication, which can create a risk of not meeting deadlines, or miscommunication/lack of communication occurring.